ivanorlov2206/virtualalsa/README.md

 actually generate some sound.
 You can probably use this driver as an example of virtual ALSA driver for your own purposes, or for some userspace applications testing/fuzzing.

-It creates the virtual sound card called "pcmtst".
+It creates the virtual sound card called "pcmtest".
 After inserting the module you will be able to find it in aplay -L list.

 ## What can it do?